Quick Start

 2. Get your API keys

-Navigate to Apps → Your App → API Keys in the dashboard.
+Navigate to Settings → API Keys tab in the dashboard.
 You'll need two pieces of information:

-- App ID: Your app's unique identifier (UUID)
+- App ID — Your app's unique identifier (UUID), visible at the top of your dashboard.

 Keep your secret key safe